 Summary

-The U.S. faces a severe shortage of affordable housing.
-Current production has just not kept up with demand.
-At the same time, certain other commercial real estate assets like office buildings are under significant stress due to pandemic-related issues, including employers’ greater reliance on remote work arrangements.
+The U.S. faces a severe shortage of affordable housing as production has failed to keep pace with demand.
+At the same time, certain other commercial real estate assets like office buildings are under significant stress due to structural shifts in workplace demand.
 RER is encouraging lawmakers to help revitalize cities, boost local tax bases, and address housing challenges by enacting a tax incentive and federal loan support for converting older, underutilized buildings to housing.
-RER also supports a meaningful expansion of the low-income housing tax credit (LIHTC).
+RER also supports a meaningful expansion of the Low-Income Housing Tax Credit (LIHTC).

 Key Takeaways